A RICH HISTORY

 PARTNERS / ADVISORS

-Bill is an avid cyclist and vintage car and motorbike enthusiast.
+Bill is an avid cyclist, vintage car and motorbike enthusiast.
 He provides Bicycle Specialties Ltd. business operations and legal advice.

 Walter’s passion for bicycles shines through his daily commute and his work.
 He is a portrait, fashion, and lifestyle photographer, who has generously provided support to Mariposa and Bicycle Specialties for many years.
-Walter and Mike Barry Sr. are currently engaged in a book project that features Mike Barry Sr.’s vintage bicycle collection. @onlywalt
+Walter’s exquisite photographs are also featured in A Life With Bicycles by Mike Barry Sr. @onlywalt